 With perseverance and patience, everything will work out!

-When agreeing with the captain whether you'll sail out with them or not, always trust your gut.
-Especially when you're a girl traveling solo.
+When agreeing with the captain whether you will sail out with him or not, always trust your gut!
+Especially when you are a girl traveling alone!

-Also when you're on the boat, make sure that everybody has a good time.
+Also when you are on the boat, make sure that everybody has a good time.
 Crossing an ocean is often a major dream come true for many captains.
-You should contribute that he's not too worried or stressed all the time.
+You should contribute that he is not too worried or stressed all the time.

 Checking out sailing regatta and seasonal sailing calendars will be your best ally.

-Many participants are seeking crew to help them with the tasks.
-Thus there is a high demand for crew!
+Many participants are seeking a crew to help them with the tasks.
+Thus, there is a high demand for crew.
 The downside is that you should already have some sailing experience in order to be a valuable asset to the already existing crew.

 On top, regatta participation fees have risen a lot during the last years.
-That's why many captains will ask you for a daily contribution or a full price to pay in case they take you onboard.
+That is why many captains will ask you for a daily contribution or a full price to pay in case they take you onboard.

-Here some of the most important regattas that might take crew:
+Here are two of the most important regattas that might take crew: